mitre/hipcheck/site/content/rfds/0004-plugin-api.md

   - __`neq`__: Not-equal comparison.
 Example: `(neq 1 1)` is `#f`.
 This
     function can be partially-evaluated when passed to a higher-order array function.
 - Mathematical Functions
-  - __`add`__: Adds two integers or floats together.
+  - __`add`__: Adds two integers, floats, or spans together.
+Adds a datetime and a span to get new datetime.
 This function can be partially-evaluated when passed to a higher-order array function.
-  - __`sub`__: Subtracts one integer or float from another.
+  - __`sub`__: Subtracts one integer, float, or span from another.
+Subtracts a span from a datetime to get a new datetime.
 This function can be partially-evaluated when passed to `foreach`, in which case the order of the parameters is switched to match the expected result.
 So `(foreach (sub 1) [1 2 3 4 5])` becomes `[0 1 2 3 4]`.
+- DateTime Specific Function
+  - __`duration`__: Returns the span representing the difference between two datetimes.
 - Logical Functions
   - __`and`__: Performs the logical "and" of two booleans.
 Example:
     `(and #t #f)` becomes `#f`.